Now you’ve learned the benefits and the kind of habits that can help you to stay organized, it’s time to look at actual ways to start doing it.

-It basically involves looking for tasks which can be completed in one minute or less.
-If we use housework as an example, it could be emptying the bin, putting a load of laundry in or cleaning a worktop.
-They’re small tasks which take very little time to complete.
+It basically involves looking for tasks that can be completed in one minute or less.
+If we use housework as an example, it could be emptying the bin, putting a load of laundry in, or cleaning a worktop.
+They’re small tasks that take very little time to complete.

 Generally speaking, most of us put things off because we feel we don’t have the time.
 However, by splitting tasks down and following the one-minute rule, it gets things done without it feeling like too much effort.
 You could have your keys in your hand, ready to head out of the door, and take one minute to do something small before you go.
 Try it – you’ll be surprised how much more you get done with this great one-minute rule.

 Of course, life organization isn’t all about cleaning!
 It involves every aspect of your life, including money management.

 If you tend to have trouble looking after your finances, a money management app could be just what you need.
 It will help you track your incomings and outgoings, as well as everything you spend.
 You can then use this to determine where you need to make changes.